Dan McCleary's paintings: Life at its peak beauty, but then what? Christopher Knight

 Driving through our City of Angels, I'm often tempted to stop and check out impressive-looking churches.
 Upon entrance, some of them turn out to be rather disappointing.
 Others surprise with their architecture and stained glass windows, and occasionally with their artwork.
 For years, I've been visiting First Congregational Church of Los Angeles near MacArthur Park.
 It's difficult not to be impressed with its Gothic Revival architecture, but what I particularly like is its 20,000-pipe organ, the largest organ of any church in the nation.
 There are regular concerts there that are attended by a number of people, including many non-believers like myself.
 But today, I want to talk about an art exhibition, Art & Spirit, recently installed inside of the Church's Shatto Chapel.
 The exhibition includes a surprising range of artworks, from etchings by Rembrandt and Dürer, to contemporary works by Ed Ruscha, Sister Corita Kent, and John Nava...Continue Reading

-John Seed Professor of Art and Art History, Mt.
+‘Art and Spirit’ at the First Congregational Church of Los Angeles John Seed - Professor of Art and Art History, Mt.
 San Jacinto College

 Beginning on February 27th the Shatto Chapel of the First Congregational Church of Los Angeles will be displaying the works of 69 artists in a themed exhibition titled Art & Spirit “I’m so pleased to open the doors of First Church as wide as we can as we invite everyone in the city of Los Angeles to explore that fascinating intersection where Art meets the Spirit.” says First Church’s Senior Minister, Dr. R. Scott Colglazier, who, along with Joan Agajanian Quinn, first conceived the idea of Art & Spirit as a theme for the show.
 “Not only are we creating this opportunity for the public, but our connection with Art Division has allowed us to tap some of our city’s new artists to respond to this theme in their own unique way...Continue Reading

-What Happens When You Feature Secular Art in Sacred Space
+What Happens When You Feature Secular Art in Sacred Space Kimberly Winston

 To walk into First Congregational Church of Los Angeles on a Sunday morning is to see all the trappings of the mainline Protestant denominations pundits say are dying for lack of innovation, of relevance, of connection to the world outside church walls.